GopiAjt/GopiAjt/README.md

 # Hi, I'm Gopi 👋

-I am a passionate B.Tech CS student at MMEC, driven by a curiosity for technology and a love for writing Code.
+I am a passionate BE CS student from MMEC, driven by a curiosity for technology and a love for writing Code.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ## 🚀 About Me